Grant Programs

 Awarded: $450,000.00

-Continuing support for the North Lawndale Garden to Table Pipeline and the operation of its food and distribution hubs that distribute locally grown produce, prepared meals, and donated/rescued food reaching North Lawndale’s most isolated residents.
+to continue supporting the North Lawndale Garden to Table Pipeline and the operation of its food and distribution hubs—NL Greening Committee, Stone Temple Missionary Baptist Church, YMEN, The Firehouse Community Art Center and Street Vendors Association of Chicago—that distribute locally grown produce, repared meals, and donated/rescued food reaching North Lawndale’s most isolated residents.

 View Website